jturner421/metaprompting/workflows/assistant-specific/aider/sprint/post-scaffolding-sprint-workflow-chain.md

 ## Overview

+**Note: This workflow is designed for projects that have already completed their initial scaffolding (Sprint 1).
+It assumes basic project structure, initial dependencies, and core technologies are already in place.**

 This workflow represents a chained sequence of AI-assisted processes for planning and implementing new features.
 Each phase produces specific outputs that become required inputs for subsequent phases, creating a connected chain of development activities.

 The workflow operates through four sequential phases: